 A benign tumor, which is a complex accumulation of normal tissue, but growing in the wrong place.
 The tumor may include hair, teeth, muscle and a variety of other tissues.
 Treatment is surgical.

 This is a rare tumor usually seen in young adults, often found in a temporal lobe after a seizure.
 It tends not to infiltrate (mix) with normal brain tissue, but may spread along the meninges.
-The tumor and further seizures are usually controlled by its surgical removal, but it is intermediate in its' grade (i.e. degree of malignancy).
+The tumor and further seizures are usually controlled by its surgical removal, but it is intermediate in grade (i.e. degree of malignancy).
 Follow-up scans over time are recommended.
 Radiation, radiosurgery and/or re-operation may be suggested for a recurrent tumor.

 Many of the types of tumors described above (especially glioblastoma, astrocytoma and ependymoma) can affect the spinal cord (without being present in the brain).
-Metastatic tumors often involve the bones of the spine, and/or the spinal cord.
-There are also tumors of the spinal nerves (such as neurofibromas or schwannomas), lining of the spinal canal (meningiomas), and spinal fluid compartment (meningeal carcinomatosis or gliomatosis).
+Metastatic tumors often involve the bones of the spine and/or the spinal cord.
+There are also tumors of the spinal nerves (such as neurofibromas or schwannomas), lining of the spinal canal (meningiomas) and spinal fluid compartment (meningeal carcinomatosis or gliomatosis).
 Primary tumors may arise from the bones of the spine itself.
 Treatment is often the same as for their cranial counterparts, although radiosurgery for the spine is in its infancy and is generally considered investigational.

 This disease is also known as von Recklinghausen's Disease and is generally divided into two types:

-Neurofibromatosis type I is characterized by tumors of the "peripheral" nerves that run throughout the limbs, trunk and head.
+Type I is characterized by tumors of the "peripheral" nerves that run throughout the limbs, trunk and head.
 These tumors may include plexiform neurofibromas and/or schwannomas.
 It is associated with particular patches of skin discoloration called "café-au-lait" spots.
 In extreme cases the skin tumors can be disfiguring.
 Abnormalities of other organs and bones may also occur.
-Although many cases occur spontaneously, they persons afflicted with NF I can pass it on to their offspring as an autosomally dominant trait.
+Although many cases occur spontaneously, persons afflicted with NF I can pass it on to their offspring as an autosomally dominant trait.

-This disease (also known as von Hippel-Lindau disease) is characterized by the presence of multiple hemangioblastomas, usually in the cerebellum, and the spinal cord, as well as tumors of the retina, pancreas and kidney.
-Surgery can be used to treat both the brain and spinal cord lesions while radiosurgery has been reported to control some brain lesions.
+This disease (also known as von Hippel-Lindau disease) is characterized by the presence of multiple hemangioblastomas, usually in the cerebellum and the spinal cord, as well as tumors of the retina, pancreas and kidney.
+Surgery can be used to treat both the brain and spinal cord lesions, while radiosurgery has been reported to control some brain lesions.
 Inheritance is autosomal dominant.
 Information about the von Hippel-Lindau Family Alliance can be viewed at www.vhl.org .

 This syndrome often presents in childhood and is characterized by seizures, mental retardation, specific facial lesions (hamartomas) and areas of skin discoloration.
 Tumors of the lining of the ventricles (subependymal giant cell astrocytomas) may block flow of the cerebrospinal fluid leading to a backup of the fluid called hydrocephalus.
 The tumors and hydrocephalus are usually treated with surgery.
 Inheritance is autosomal dominant.